smashtotal/future_lawyer/README.md

 ![alt](https://raw.githubusercontent.com/smashtotal/future_lawyer/main/Westlaw_cocounsel.png)
 ##### <i>Who else does nothing but review documents and write memos the first two-to-five years of their career?
 New law grads in big firms, mostly.</i>

-A November 2023 <i>Above the Law</i> post discussing Westlaw made the case for its pcoming AI products more bluntly than any marketing company dare would:
+A November 2023 <i>Above the Law</i> post discussing Westlaw made the case for its upcoming AI products more bluntly than any marketing company dare would:

 >The proper comparison is to the 2 hours a junior associate would bill [compared to 2-4 minutes for Westlaw's AI] for taking all that research and pumping out a two-page memo.

+What about the quality of advice?
+From the same post:

+>But an anonymous Thomson Reuters in-house customer said after seeing these new capabilities: “This is substantially the same advice I just paid to get from outside counsel and was billed about 15 hours.”

+So this early in the AI revolution, lawyers